Ștefan Kovács: Playing career

 Kovács was born into an ethnic Hungarian family on 2 October 1920 in Timișoara, Romania.
 He started to play football in 1931, aged 11 at local club CA Timișoara.
 Three years later he went to play for CA Oradea where he was teammates with his brother, Nicolae Kovács.
 Starting from 1938 until 1941, he had his only spell abroad, playing for Belgium's Olympique Charleroi.
 Afterwards he came back to his hometown at Ripensia, but only for a short while because he then went to CFR Turnu Severin.

 In 1942 he went to play in the Nemzeti Bajnokság I for Kolozsvári AC, making 68 appearances with seven goals in the competition.
 Following the Second World War when the northern part of Transylvania went back to Romania he played with the club, renamed Ferar, in Divizia A. In the 1947–48 season, Ferar merged with CFR Cluj, Kovács playing for the new club, including in Divizia B where the team was relegated at the end of the 1948–49 season.
-He came back to Divizia A football in 1951 when he joined Universitatea Cluj where he made his last appearance in the Romanian first league on 27 September 1953 in a 2–0 away loss to Locomotiva Timișoara, totaling 108 appearances with 12 goals scored in the competition.
+He came back to Divizia A football in 1951 when he joined Universitatea Cluj where he made his last appearance in the Romanian first league on 27 September 1953 in a 2–0 away loss to Locomotiva Timișoara, totaling 108 appearances with 12 goals in the competition.